136.6 Environmental and Cultural Requirements

 Step 2b.
 Determination of Eligibility

-If cultural resources are present, the LPA, in consultation with SHPO and FHWA, determines whether a cultural resource meets the eligibility requirements of the National Register.
+If cultural resources are present, the LPA, in consultation with SHPO and FHWA/MoDOT, determines whether a cultural resource meets the eligibility requirements of the National Register.
 A cultural resource professional may need to conduct additional investigations to evaluate the eligibility of some resources.
+The cultural resource professional will need to consult with the MoDOT Historic Preservation staff on the proposed testing plan for an archaeological site before implementing it.

 Readily available information can often be used to determine the National Register eligibility of identified cultural resources.
 This information should consist of the results of the cultural resource survey, any subsequent investigations, or other available information such as pictures and available history of structures.
 If the adverse effects to the potentially National Register eligible cultural resource cannot be avoided by the project the National Register eligibility determination is included in the Section 106 submittal.